seisser/2dv517-project-group3/README.md

 Group project in 2dv517....

-0. Add "- ./vars-etc/private-vars.yml" to the ansible-instance-up.yaml, otherwise it won't find the keyname.
 1. Set your ssh-key name in vars-etc/private-vars.yml (no pathing or .pem in the end, only the name)
 2. Set your ssh-key path in ansible.cfg (use path and .pem in the end, since this is full pathing)

-3. Run network-up.yml and ansible-instance-up.yml.
-4. SSH in to the Ansible instance
-5. Run securitygroups-up.yml and infrastructure-up.yml
-6. Create .config/openstack (mkdir -p .config/openstack)
-7. Copy clouds.yaml to /home/ubuntu/.config/openstack/ (~/.config/openstack)
-8. Copy ssh-key to /home/ubuntu/.ssh/ (~/.ssh)
-9. Run Scripts/install-ansible.sh
+3. Set variables in:
+4. vars-etc/ansible-setup-vars.yml (the ansible_server_ip should be the floating ip that openstack gives the first server created*)
+5. also add the floating-ip which will be used for Ansibleserver1, in the vars-etc/inventory.yml**
-10. Run Scripts/dynamic-inv-script-install.sh
+6. Run ansible-instance-up.yml

+7. ssh into the server
+8. You will again have to update according to points 1 and 2 on the Ansibleserver1.
+3 to 6 are only for the setup, from our own computers, of the Ansibleserver1.
+9. create the rest of the servers
-11. Run Playbooks/initialize-inventory.yaml
+10. Run Playbooks/initialize-inventory.yaml

+*When creating a new server, it seems as if openstack always uses the same floatingip first
+We need to use this ip for setting up the Ansibleserver1, since the inventory script is too buggy if not used from the Ansibleserver1.
+And in order to copy over various files we need an ip to copy to.
+**delete everything in the inventory and only add the floating ip for Ansibleserver1